peterdv/pyreststore/README.rst

 Plenty of fine pastebin applications exist, so why create yet another one ?
 The answer is quite simply: because I could.
-Professionally I found myself in need of an enterprise level pastebin service, and none of the existing ones I considered did quite fit the bill.
+Professionally I found myself in need of an enterprise level, internal pastebin service, and none of the existing ones I considered did quite fit the bill.
 This, in combination with a summer vacation cumming up, made the decission to roll my own -